detekt/detekt/docs/pages/documentation/style.md

 ### NestedClassesVisibility

-Nested classes are often used to implement functionality local to the class it is nested in.
-Therefore it should not be public to other parts of the code.
+Nested classes inherit their visibility from the parent class and are often used to implement functionality local to the class it is nested in.
-Prefer keeping nested classes `private`.
+These nested classes can't have a higher visibility than their parent.
+However, the visibility can be further restricted by using a private modifier for instance.
+In internal classes the _explicit_ public modifier for nested classes is misleading and thus unnecessary, because the nested class still has an internal visibility.

 **Severity**: Style